-- The prospect of "no deal" and the resulting economic shocks forecast by the Bank of England have receded for the present.
-Risks could return if trade deals on terms that safeguard the UK economy are not in place by the end of 2020. - UK Government can request an extension to end of 2020, but has said it will not do this.
+- The prospect of "no deal" and the resulting economic shocks forecast by the Bank of England have receded for the present. - UK Government can request an extension to end of 2020, but has said it will not do this.
 Initial reports are that negotiations are not progressing well. - Possibility of Brexit risks occurring at the same time as a severe economic downturn caused by Covid-19. - Worst case scenario for BHA could include increases in inflation and borrowing rates; reduced labour availability for construction; higher cost of imports for maintenance materials.